Get What You Pay For?

 Many people are surprised to learn there is a difference between counsellors and psychologists.
 Our registration body is the Australian Counselling Association (ACA).
 Under the ACA Scope of Practice, Counsellors and Psychotherapists in Australia do much of the same clinical work as psychologists.
 However, in distinct ways counsellors are trained differently than psychologists.
 Counsellor training is traditionally based in advanced graduate clinical counselling and communication skills.
 These skills are hands-on from day one.
 A psychologist does not tend to practice clinical skills until after they graduate from a clinical masters degree.

 Added to this, most graduate trained counsellors receive advanced psychotherapeutic skills that are tailored to help people with specific issues.
 These are advanced therapeutic, healing, and change skills usually left for after postgraduate and doctoral level training in other fields.
 Counselling therapists with post graduate degrees generally have advanced therapeutic skills.

-The last note is that we often hear the words, ‘we had no idea you would do that too…’ referring to people’s surprise of the range of services and tasks accomplished by a Counsellor or Psychotherapist with specialist training and experience.
-People often say ‘we think of psychologists, and you are different.’
-Well, we are not all psychologists, so we smile and think, of course we are different in some ways.
-We work with psychologists and we refer cases very often.
-So we all have something valuable to offer, and this is true of our approach with our clients whose expertise on their own life and issues is the most important part of our work.
+The last note is that we often hear the words, ‘We had no idea you would do that too…’ referring to people’s surprise of the range of services and tasks accomplished by a Counsellor or Psychotherapist with specialist training and experience.
+People often say ‘We think of psychologists, and you are different.’
+Well yes, we are not all psychologists and we are different in some ways.
+We often work with and refer cases to psychologists.
+We all have something valuable to offer.
+We view clients as having the most expertise on your own life – so we work together toward your goals and aspirations.

 This said, our fees are set knowing that if you see a psychologist under the Medicare Rebate scheme, unless they bulk bill, you may face a gap payment out of pocket something similar to our standard fee.

 We do consider requests from clients who ask for a quote for a block of pre-paid sessions with a discount on fees.
-This can be extremely helpful at times where no other funding sourse is available.
+This can be extremely helpful at times where no other funding source is available.
 However, most private clients pay on the day after the session.
 NDIS clients pay after a service is provided via the Scheme, and depending on how their NDIS Plan is set up.

 No referral is needed to access our service.
 You can book a session at any time.
 Many clients see this as a distinct advantage.
 To contact us please visit our Contact Page for information.
 We wish you every goodness and peace, in heart and life.
 To you and yours.